cheretbe/notes/linux/bash.md

 # Set test to a variable without echoing it
 read -s -p "Password: " my_pwd
+# Optional export to expose the var to other processes
+export my_pwd

 # Correct way (works with "set -euo")
 # https://stackoverflow.com/questions/3601515/how-to-check-if-a-variable-is-set-in-bash/13864829#13864829